TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 ## Pre-requisites
 - [Home Assistant](https://www.home-assistant.io/) server
 - LED Drivers (or Ballasts if you're in the UK) that support 0-10v PWM dimming.
+In our project we are using Meanwell HLG LED Drivers.

 ## Parts for the build
 - [ESP32](https://www.google.com/search?q=ESP32+development+boards) or [ESP8266](https://www.google.com/search?q=ESP8266+development+boards) development board with [SPI pins](https://www.google.com/search?q=spi+pins)